zhiminglim/terraform-with-gke/README.md

 To develop this project, the terraform CLI is required and can be installed with various methods as shown [here](https://www.terraform.io/downloads).

-This project requires a `credentials.json` file which contains the service account to your GCP project.
+This project requires a `credentials.json` file which contains the service account secret to your GCP project.

 # WIP